 \end{equation}

-In both Equations~(\ref{eq:taxonomy.eq.4.hierarchical_penalty1}) and~(\ref{eq:taxonomy.eq.5.hierarchical_penalty2}) the penalization term encourages the model to correctly predict the corresponding parent class when predicting the child class, ensuring that the predicted label set adheres to the hierarchical structure.
-In the aforementioned approach, we assume a linear relationship between child and parent losses, which can simplify the optimization process.
-However, this may not always accurately capture the relationship between the parent-child classes, as the relationship may not always be linear.
-Furthermore, the impact of the parent's loss on the total loss could be less significant, particularly if the child's loss is considerably greater than the parent's loss.
+The penalization term in Equations~(\ref{eq:taxonomy.eq.4.hierarchical_penalty1}) and~(\ref{eq:taxonomy.eq.5.hierarchical_penalty2}) encourages the model to correctly predict the corresponding parent class when predicting the child class, hence ensuring that the predicted labels align well with the hierarchical structure.
+The aforementioned approach, assumes a linear relationship between the child and parent losses.
+However, this may not always accurately capture the relationship between the parent-child classes, as the relationship may not necessarily be linear.

-To address this problem, we can modify the loss measurements presented in Equations~(\ref{eq:taxonomy.eq.4.hierarchical_penalty1}) and~(\ref{eq:taxonomy.eq.5.hierarchical_penalty2}) to be based on the multiplication of losses rather than their addition.
+The approach of multiplying losses introduces a greater adaptability in the representation of relationships between parent and child classes, as it can encapsulate both linear and potentially complex interrelations.
+Under the constraints of our problem - where the absence of a parent class guarantees the absence of its child class - both parent and child loss values would simultaneously increase or decrease (if the parent class is absent).
+In such a scenario, their summation or product would correspondingly escalate or diminish, thus demonstrating a linear relationship.

-Multiplying losses allows for a more flexible relationship between the child and parent classes, as it can model both linear and nonlinear relationships.
-Furthermore, the parent's loss can have a more significant impact on the total loss, since it is multiplied by the child's loss, ensuring that the hierarchical relationships are better captured.
-To achieve this, we can define the new loss as follows:
+However, the complexity arises when we consider the scenario where the parent's loss value is significantly low in comparison to the child's loss.
+Here, a simple additive model might undervalue the parent's loss impact, as adding a small parent loss value to a considerably larger child loss value might not significantly alter the new updated loss for that child class.
+On the contrary, a multiplicative model amplifies the influence of each parent loss on the total, even if the parent's loss is relatively small.
+By defining the new loss for child classes in such way that their updated loss values are proportional to their corresponding parent's losses, we may enhance the hierarchical relationships' portrayal.
+To define such a loss value measurement scheme, we can modify the loss measurements presented in Equations~(\ref{eq:taxonomy.eq.4.hierarchical_penalty1}) and~(\ref{eq:taxonomy.eq.5.hierarchical_penalty2}) to be based on the multiplication of losses rather than their addition.

 \begin{equation}

 \label{eq:taxonomy.eq.7.newloss}

-\widehat{l}_k^{(i)} = l_k^{(i)} H \left( c_k \vert c_j \right)
+\widehat{l}_k^{(i)} = l_k^{(i)} H( k \vert j)

 \end{equation}